eduardopvm/react-cv/README.md

 # react-cv
-A static web CV that is printable and reactive built with React + React Materials
+A single page reactive CV that is printable and exportable to PDF.
+Built with React + React Materials.